nzffa/radiant-nzffa_marketplace-extension/README.md

 # Marketplace

-A Radiant CMS extension that adds group subscription fees and a marketplace to the NZFFA member management system.
-Our conference extension integrates with Readers using readers groups.
-Registered readers can subscribe for conference themselves via PxPay or the registrant (conference secretary) can register readers who send in the paper registration form and pay by other means.
-This extension provides registration for whole of conference or day options.
+A Radiant CMS extension that adds reader group subscription levies and a marketplace to the NZFFA member management system.
+Front-end administration login is provided for each group secretary to access and edit records within group directories.

 ## License